lynchm3/Weather-App-v2/README.md

 Viewmodel to connect the back and front

 ## Tests
-Unit tests can be found at app/src/test, improving test coverage would be priority 1 going forward The app has been tested on a Pixel emulator using SDK 29
+Unit tests can be found at app/src/test, improving test coverage would be priority 1 going forward.
+The app has been tested on a Pixel emulator using SDK 29

 ## Libraries used